-{\bf Acknowledgements.} I am grateful to Atsushi Takahashi for his support and comments.
-I would like to thank Akishi Ikeda, Kohei Kikuta, Suiqi Lu, Yu Qiu, Yuuki Shiraishi and Hongxia Zhang for their fruitful discussions.
+{\bf Acknowledgements.} I am grateful to Atsushi Takahashi for his support and comments, and to Yu Qiu for informing us about his work \cite{QZ} and for pointing out a mistake in my previous paper.
+I would like to thank Akishi Ikeda, Kohei Kikuta, Suiqi Lu, Yuuki Shiraishi and Hongxia Zhang for their fruitful discussions.
 This work is supported by JSPS KAKENHI Grant Number JP21H04994.

 {\bf Notation.} Throughout this paper, for a finite-dimensional $\CC$-algebra $A$ (resp. a quiver $Q$), the bounded derived category of finitely generated right $A$-modules (resp. $\CC Q$-modules) is denoted by $\D^b(A) \coloneqq \D^b \mod (A)$ (resp. $\D^b(Q) \coloneqq \D^b \mod (\CC Q)$).
 We also denote the derived category $\D^b \coh(X)$ of coherent sheaves on an orbifold $X$ by $\D^b(X)$.
 For a triangulated category $\D$, the group of autoequivalences of $\D$ is denoted by $\Aut(\D)$.